Roles and Responsibilities

 The Key Responsibilities of the SENCO Includes:

-- liaising with the relevant Designated Teacher where a looked after pupil has SEN
+- liaising with the relevant Designated Teacher where a looked after pupil has SEND

-- advising on the graduated approach to providing SEN support
+- advising on the graduated approach to providing SEND support

 - advising on the deployment of the school’s delegated budget and other resources to meet pupils’ needs effectively